 (3) In proceedings for an offence against any provision of the cognate Acts, the informant may conduct his or her case personally, or by counsel or attorney, or by an agent authorised by the informant in writing.

-[Section 49 amended by No. 30 of 1996 s.
+[Section 49 amended: No. 30 of 1996 s.
 13.]

 50. Offences to be dealt with by magistrate